vukbatanovic/STSAnno/README.md

 ## References
 If you wish to use STSAnno in your paper or project, please cite:

-**Fine-grained Semantic Textual Similarity for Serbian**, Vuk Batanovic, Milo� Cvetanovic, Bo�ko Nikolic, in Proceedings of the 11th International Conference on Language Resources and Evaluation (LREC 2018), Miyazaki, Japan (2018).
+**Fine-grained Semantic Textual Similarity for Serbian**, Vuk Batanović, Miloš Cvetanović, Boško Nikolić, in Proceedings of the 11th International Conference on Language Resources and Evaluation (LREC 2018), Miyazaki, Japan (2018).

 ## Additional Documentation
 All methods contain documentation and comments in English.